 The respondents were also asked to identify those difficulties that they perceived as obstacles when participating in the cross-border programme.
-Each participant could choose any number of the pre-given answers and had the possibility to name additional factors.
 According to the answers in 2019 the biggest difficulties have been posed by the lack of required own contribution especially among the respondents filling out the survey in Serbian (26% in total), which is in line with the 2020 results (21%).
 While in the 2019 survey the second biggest challenge (21%) was the lack of workforce, in the second round implementation difficulties (17%) were deemed slightly more problematic than lack of human resources (16%).
 Inappropriate thematic calls and language difficulties were ranked as mid-range problems, whereas lack of information and lack of eligibility was perceived as a smaller problem.
 However, in the 2020 survey, complicated procedures were signposted as problematic by respondents from Serbia (receiving 12 votes) while none from Hungary.